The Witness (2018 film): Plot

 One night at his apartment, Sang-Hoon hears a woman's scream.
 He looks outside his apartment and sees Tae-Ho hitting a woman with a hammer.
 Sang-Hoon and Tae-Ho then make direct eye contact.
-Sang-Hoon does not call the police.
+Too terrified of what he saw, Sang-Hoon does not call the police for fear of retaliation from the killer.
 The next day, that woman is found dead.
 Detective Jae-Yeob investigates the case.
 Sang-Hoon is still terrified and does not tell Detective Jae-Yeob about what he witnessed.
 Soon, another resident who witnessed the same murder is killed by Tae-Ho.
 Sang-Hoon tries to protect himself and his family from the murderer.

+Eventually, Jae-Yeob manages to track down the killer but he needs Sang-Hoon as witness to formally arrest him but he refuses out of fear.
+However, after the third witness is beaten to near death, Sang-Hoon breaks down and confesses witnessing the murder and willing to testify.
+Jae-Yeob and the police get the green light to arrest Tae-Ho but he escapes and hunt down Sang-hoo and his family.
+Sang-hoo's wife manages to fend off the killer, causing Sang-hoon to chase Tae-Ho through the forest.
+As they scuffle with each other, a downpour sweeps them under with Sang-hoon escapes while Tae-Ho is impaled by a tree branch and dies.

+As Sang-hoon is recovering in the hospital, Jae-Yeob reveals that the police discovers a mass grave of Tae-Ho's past victims and they unable to find out his motives for killing.
+At the end of the movie, Sang-hoon and his family move out of the apartment but not before he yells out for help near the apartment to remind the people that "evil prevail when good men fail to act".